programTristan/GroceryStore_Sales_Analysis/README.md

 * Mexico is the only region that met company goals
 * The best customers are Ida Rodriguez, James Horvat, Dawn Laner
 * The most profitale product is Landslide Seaseme Oil
-* Orders and Profits both increased from 2019 to 2020
+* Orders and Profits increased in 2020, as well as the number of Returns.